Clay Pigeon (film)

-Clay Pigeon is a 1971 American action film directed by Lane Slate and Tom Stern and written by Ronald Buck, Jack Gross, Jr. and Buddy Ruskin.
+Clay Pigeon (released in the UK as Trip To Kill) is a 1971 American action film directed by Lane Slate and Tom Stern and written by Ronald Buck, Jack Gross, Jr. and Buddy Ruskin.
 The film stars Tom Stern, Telly Savalas, Robert Vaughn, John Marley, Burgess Meredith and Ivan Dixon.
-The film was released on August 1971, by Metro-Goldwyn-Mayer.
+The film was released in August 1971, by Metro-Goldwyn-Mayer.

 Plot

 A Vietnam War veteran (Stern) has been using illegal drugs, but eventually decides that he wants to escape that life.
 But before he can leave it behind, a CIA narcotics agent (Savalas) recruits him to go undercover in Los Angeles to help expose other ex-soldiers who are involved in drug dealing and drug kingpin Neilson (Vaughn).